-One of the four fundamental operations of arithmetic, denoted by the sign "+".
+Addition is one of the four fundamental operations of arithmetic.
+It is denoted by the sign '+'.

-The numbers which are added are called summands.
-For example, 4 (a summand) + 3 (another summand) = 7 (sum).
+The numbers that are added are called terms, addends, or summands.
+For example, 4 (an addend) + 3 (another addend) = 7 (sum).

 If fractions with unequal denominators are to be added they must first be brought to their least common denominator.